Members of the 3rd Dáil: Composition of the 3rd Dáil

 Opposed to the Free State, the Anti-Treaty TDs did not take their seats.
-This made a functional majority only 46 seats.
+This made a functional majority of only 46 seats and left Labour as the main opposition party.

-Pro-Treaty Sinn Féin formed a Dáil ministry when the Third Dáil met on 9 September 1922.
-It formed the 1st executive council of the Irish Free State on 6 December 1922, led by W. T. Cosgrave as President of the Executive Council.
+Pro-Treaty Sinn Féin formed a Dáil ministry when the 3rd Dáil met on 9 September 1922.
+On 6 December 1922, the Irish Free State came into being, and on that date, Pro-Treaty Sinn Féin formed the 1st executive council of the Irish Free State, led by W. T. Cosgrave as President of the Executive Council.
 It formed the Cumann na nGaedheal party in April 1923.
-Labour was the official opposition.

 Graphical representation

 This is a graphical comparison of party strengths in the 3rd Dáil from June 1922.
-This was not the official seating plan.
+This was not an official seating plan.